If you have a criminal conviction on your record, a California governor's pardon may help you

 - your personal identifying information,

-- your rehabilitation efforts while incarcerated and following your release,
+- your rehabilitation efforts while incarcerated and following your release, and

-Call us for help.
+Call us for help…

-For questions about California Governor's Pardons, or to discuss your case confidentially with one of our California criminal defense attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about California governor's pardons, or to discuss your case confidentially with one of our California criminal defense attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.